 - Where possible, secure physical access to all Splunk platform instances.

 - Ensure that Splunk end users practice sound physical and endpoint security.

 - Set a short time-out for Splunk Web user sessions.
 See Configure timeouts for more information.

 - In organizations where users don't use Splunk Web, disable Splunk Web entirely on instances that don't need it.

 More opportunities to secure your configuration

-- Use a configuration management tool, such as subversion, to provide version control for Splunk configurations.
+- Use a configuration management tool to provide version control for Splunk configurations.

 - Integrate Splunk configuration changes into your existing change management framework.

 SPL safeguards for risky commands